thospel/nn-snake/README.md

   --discount <ratio>      state to state Discount [Default: 0.99] --debug                 Run debug code
   --accelerated           Prefill the Q table with walls
-                          It will learn this by itself but takes a long time if there are very many states -f <file>:              Used by jupyter, ignored
+                          It will learn this by itself but may take a long time if there are very many states --history=<history>     Repeat everything <history> moves delayed.
+This allows learning to evaluate a given old position by how it will do by effectively looking <history> steps into the future [Default: 1] --history-pit           Also restore the whole pit layout for history.
+This is not needed in the given mode but allows for easier debugging (the historic layout is shown during debug) -f <file>:              Used by jupyter, ignored

 Key actions: